 The Uttar Pradesh government has lauded ActionAid's efforts in setting up OSCCs, also called Asha Jyoti Kendras, in 11 districts.
-Each centre provides a number of services within the same set-up: women police station reporting cell, trauma counselling cell, legal aid cell, short stay home, crèche, and training and skill building.
+Each centre provides a number of services within the sameset-up: women police station reporting cell, trauma counselling cell, short stay home, crèche, and training and skill building.
 AA training programmes have been conducted for the personnel deployed in the kendras.
-AAI has also trained around 300 government personnel, including police, health, ICDS and CCWD officials, to deal with cases of violence against women.
+AAI hasalso trained around 300 government personnel,including police, health, ICDS and CCWD officials, to deal with cases of violence against women.
 AA has been requested to train personnel to manage OSCCs in all 75 districts of the state.